tildearrow/kwin-lowlatency/README.md

 ## other distributions/manual method

-you can compile/install this yourself if your distro isn't listed here (yes, I know Ubuntu is missing) or if you want to.
+you can compile/install this yourself if your distro isn't listed here, or if you merely want to.

 ### installing dependencies